Alternative Outcomes Training Playbook

 While the number of animals dying in shelters today has dramatically decreased in the past 35 years (from 17 million per year to less than one million), shelters and communities are continuously striving to implement innovative lifesaving programs to expand their capacity to care for and save homeless pets.
 This quest to save lives remains a daily ongoing challenge.

 Shelters and animal organizations around the country are exploring new ways to save more lives every day by collaborating with each other and engaging their communities to create strategic partnerships and programs that are critical to achieving and maintaining no-kill status.
-These innovative programs create live outcomes for animals that are alternatives to traditional adoption and transfer programs and have become standard best practice for shelters.
+These innovative programs create live outcomes for animals that are alternatives to traditional adoption and transfer programs and have become standard proven lifesaving strategies for shelters.
 This playbook will provide examples of successful alternative outcome programs.

 The purpose of this playbook is to help agencies identify live-outcome pathways for at-risk animals who are not candidates for traditional live shelter outcome through reclaim, transfer or adoption.

 - Service and emotional support animals